Join the Student Lab Staff

-To be eligible to work, you must be registered as a full time student at Boston University.
+To be eligible to work, you must be registered as a full time student at the College of Engineering at Boston University.
 You cannot work more than 40 hours a week for all your jobs at BU.
 International students need ISSO paperwork to begin work and cannot work more than 20 hours a week for all jobs they have while classes are in session.

 (If you are a Graduate Teaching Fellow [GTF], Research Assistant [RA], or Dean's Fellow [DF or DRF], you must have permission from your supervisor to work, since the GTF, RA and DF or DRF [funded] positions are considered 20 hours a week, assuming you receive a stipend and tuition.
 International students who are in GTF, RA and DF or DRF positions are not eligible to work, since you cannot work more than 20 hours a week.
 These rules do not apply in the summer or during semester breaks.)

-Send a completed application with all the information below to: firstname.lastname@example.org.
+Send a separate application for each job you are applying for with all the information below to: email@example.com.

 - Why are you applying for this position?